Medical cannabis: HIV/AIDS

-A 2021 review found little effect of using non-inhaled cannabis to relieve chronic pain.
-According to a 2019 systematic review, there have been inconsistent results of using cannabis for neuropathic pain, spasms associated with multiple sclerosis and pain from rheumatic disorders, but was not effective treating chronic cancer pain.
-The authors state that additional randomized controlled trials of different cannabis products are necessary to make conclusive recommendations.

-When cannabis is inhaled to relieve pain, blood levels of cannabinoids rise faster than when oral products are used, peaking within three minutes and attaining an analgesic effect in seven minutes.

-A 2011 review considered cannabis to be generally safe, and it appears safer than opioids in palliative care.

-A 2022 review concluded the pain relief experienced after using medical cannabis is due to the placebo effect, especially given widespread media attention that sets the expectation for pain relief.

 Neurological conditions

 Cannabis' efficacy is not clear in treating neurological problems, including multiple sclerosis (MS) and movement problems.
 Evidence also suggests that oral cannabis extract is effective for reducing patient-centered measures of spasticity.
 A trial of cannabis is deemed to be a reasonable option if other treatments have not been effective.
 Its use for MS is approved in ten countries.
 A 2012 review found no problems with tolerance, abuse, or addiction.
-In the United States, cannabidiol, one of the cannabinoids found in the marijuana plant, has been approved for treating two severe forms of epilepsy, Lennox-Gastaut syndrome and Dravet syndrome.
+In the United States, cannabidiol, one of the cannabinoids found in the marijuana plant, has been approved for treating two severe forms of epilepsy, Lennox–Gastaut syndrome and Dravet syndrome.

-Mental disorders
+Mental health

 A 2019 systematic review found that there is a lack of evidence that cannabinoids are effective in treating depressive or anxiety disorders, attention-deficit hyperactivity disorder (ADHD), Tourette syndrome, post-traumatic stress disorder, or psychosis.

+The relationship between cannabis use and anxiety symptoms is complex, and while some users report relief, the overall evidence from observational studies and clinical trials remains inconclusive.

+Cannabis use, especially at high doses, is associated with a higher risk of psychosis, particularly in individuals with a genetic predisposition to psychotic disorders like schizophrenia.
+Some studies have shown that cannabis can trigger a temporary psychotic episode, which may increase the risk of developing a psychotic disorder later.

+The impact of cannabis on depression is less clear.
+Some studies suggest a potential increase in depression risk among adolescents who use cannabis, though findings are inconsistent across studies.